JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

 1. Set **`-Djatos.multiNode=true`** in the _command_ section of the _jatos_ service.
 1. Set the **`JATOS_SECRET`** environment variable to a string with at least than 15 characters (otherwise the session cookie that JATOS uses for authentication won't work).

 It's important to share some of JATOS folders between all JATOS nodes.
-In our Docker composed setup this is already achieved with the shared _volumes_ _jatos-data_, _jatos-logs_, and _jatos-db_.
+In our Docker Compose setup this is already achieved with the shared _volumes_ _jatos-data_, _jatos-logs_, and _jatos-db_.
 Nothing to do here.

 Finally, to scale up and run multiple JATOS instances use the `--scale` parameter, e.g. to run two JATOS instances: